Mawlong/Posts/README.md

 # Posts
-A REST api using the MEAN stack implementing posts with likes and dislikes.
+A REST api using the MEAN stack implementing posting comments with likes and dislikes.

+ARESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

 The data/db has been ignored in the git ignore directory.